AgoraIO/API-Examples/windows/README.md

 ### Steps to run

-1. Navigate to the **Windows** folder and run following command to install project dependencies:
+1. Navigate to the **windows** folder and run following command to install project dependencies:

    ```shell
    $ installThirdParty.bat